From Alumni House To Folliard Alumni Center

 The grounds will be converted and maintained as a Lagoon Friendly Lawn.
 Lagoon Friendly Lawns use native plants that reduce water usage and run-off.
 These efforts help will help prevent algal blooms and fish kills by minimizing nutrient pollution, restoring ecosystem functions of the Indian River Lagoon National Estuary Program.

-The new Alumni Center will serve as a model for a cost-effective, scalable, zero-energy commercial office building design in Florida climates, as well as provide continued research and development opportunities for Florida Tech and the community at large.
+The new Folliard Alumni Center serves as a model for a cost-effective, scalable, zero-energy commercial office building design in Florida climates, as well as provide continued research and development opportunities for Florida Tech and the community at large.